jameslawler/notes/docs/portuguese/verbs/todo/cheirar.md

 1. Descreva o cheiro de algo que comeu hoje.
 Describe the smell of something you ate today.
 2. Quais são as suas flores favoritas?
 What are your favourite flowers?
 3. Descreva o cheiro da chuva?
-Describe the smell of rain?s
+Describe the smell of rain?